 Passionate Human Being

 A Native of Palm Spring California Dion Jordan is a recognized champion for Equity, Inclusion and Racial Justice.
 With over 20 years of experience in this field, Dion has helped people, places, policies and practices become more equitable.
-Currently Dion servers as the Director of the Office of Equity and Multicultural Services for the State of Oregon (DHS) where he oversees the Workforce Equity Strategic Plan and helps bring a sense of trust, safety and belonging to all.
+Currently Dion serves as the Director of the Office of Equity and Anti-racism where he helps to bring a sense of trust, wellbeing and belonging to all.

 A Passion for People and Equity for All